Post job

 Java7.25%

-Customer support technicians spend an average of 3-6 months on post-employment, on-the-job training.
-During this time, new customer support technicians learn the skills and techniques required for their specific job and employer.
-The chart below shows how much time it takes to gain competency as a customer support technician based on U.S. Bureau of Labor Statistics data and data from real customer support technician resumes.
+Accountants spend an average of 3-6 months on post-employment, on-the-job training.
+New customer support technicians learn the skills and techniques required for their job and employer during this time.
+The chart below shows how long it takes to gain competency as a customer support technician based on U.S. Bureau of Labor Statistics data and data from real customer support technician resumes.

 More About Certifications